About the Inn

 Located in Savannah’s Historic District, the privately owned Green Palm Inn is just steps away from serene Greene Square.
 Situated in a village-like setting, the square is one of the 22 celebrated public garden parks in James Oglethorpe’s unique Town Plan, now world famous among urban city planners.

 Today the Green Palm Inn is decorated with British-Colonial furnishings, with accents of palm trees in the décor, reflecting upon both Savannah’s British roots and its subtropical climate.
-Guest are welcomed with luxurious bedding, comfortable relaxing areas, and home-cooked breakfasts, desserts, and hors-d'oeuvres.
+Guest are welcomed with luxurious bedding, comfortable relaxing areas, and home-cooked breakfasts, and all day cookies and candies.
 And of course, complimentary wine in the afternoon.